wip: started working on tutorial & relevant files

 ## Quick Start

-Well begin by playing the example game that comes with Wol.
-Its very short - about 2 minutes long.
+We’ll begin by playing the example game that comes with Wol.
+It’s very short - about 2 minutes long.
 After that we'll make some small changes!

 1. Create a new empty Godot project.